 smb://<server name>/<share name>/

-In the following example, the "//test-fs/Media/" share is mounted as a volume on Mac OS workstation, thus allowing access to the Cinegy Archive media files according to the paths written in the generated Final Cut Pro 7 XML file.
+In the following example, the "//test-fs/Media/" share is mounted as a volume on a Mac OS workstation, thus allowing access to the Cinegy Archive media files according to the paths written in the generated Final Cut Pro 7 XML file.